youssefelmougy/TOWER/README.md

 ### Initial Requirements of project
 1. Students should enable students to sell their unwanted textbooks to other students.
-Students will browse the avaialable textbooks on their mobile (Android or IOS based) and must have access to the following capabilities.
+Students will browse the avaialable textbooks on their mobile (Android or iOS based) and must have access to the following capabilities.
 2. Registration for the system by providing their name, Hofstra ID, e-mail Address, and a password.
 Ability to log-in to the system by enterign their Hofstra ID and password.
 3. Search for textbooks by title, ISBN number, or author, and scroll through the